ledm/bgc-val-public/README.md

 ```

 `run.py` is a simple wrapper which calls the script, [analysis_parser.py](#Analysis_Parser),
-and passes it the path to the [config ureation .ini file](#Run_Config_Initialisation_File) file.
+and passes it the path to the [configuration ureation .ini file](#Run_Configuration_Initialisation_File) file.

 ## Analysis Parser

-The [analysis_parser.py](./analysis_parser.py) is the central script which parsers the configuration
+The [analysis_parser.py](./analysis_parser.py) is the central script which parses the configuration
-file, and then sends the relevant flags, paths, filenames and settings to each of the main analyses
+file, and then sends the relevant flags, paths, file names and settings to each of the main analyses
 packages.
 The configuration file is described below and in the paper.

 The [analysis_parser.py](./analysis_parser.py) script performs the following actions: